 COPE AT WORK

-COPE and the Centre for Medical Rehabilitation conducted a mobile clinic in Nongbok and Boualapha districts with the support of USAID
+COPE and CMR conducted a mobile clinic in Nongbok and Boualapha districts, with the support of USAID.

 The objective of the seminar was to align Lao-context quality clinical audit tools to global World Health Organisation standards.

 15 rehabilitation professionals receiving training on manufacturing knee-ankle-foot orthoses